 For the application itself, all I had to do was fill out a simple form with information about my website.
 It can easily be found on Mediavine’s website.

 I was approved in 1-2 weeks, so that was a huge relief.
 I have heard it can be a month or longer to wait, but that was not my experience.

-Mediavine does not have a pageview threshold, it is sessions, which is much harder to reach.
+Mediavine does not have a pageview threshold, it is sessions, which are much harder to reach.

 My advice is to invest your time in learning high-quality SEO, go after low-completion keywords, and write as many posts per week as you can.

-All of the social media platforms are like playing a slots machine for bloggers.
+All of the social media platforms are like playing a slot machine for bloggers.
 It might pay off big…but it very well might not.

 SEO is like getting a 9-5 job.
 It’s not as exciting, but it pays the bills and is steady.
 Over time you will see increases in traffic that you can depend on for years.